The Children of Charles Ponting and Mary Pearce

-- Chas Ponting.
+- Charles Ponting.

-- Mary Francis Ranoe nee Ponting.
+- Mary Frances Ranoe nee Ponting.

-On 4 March 1876 Mary Francis Ponting married Michael Hall Ranoe at North Brixton Christ Church.
+On 4 March 1876 Mary Frances Ponting married Michael Hall Ranoe at North Brixton Christ Church.
 Mary was a spinster, of Cowley Road, daughter of Charles Pearce Ponting, deceased.
 Michael Hall Ranoe was a commission agent of Cowley Road, son of James Ranoe, gentleman.
 Both were of full age, Michael would have been around 41 and Mary around 45, Michael had been married previously and had two sons

 - Charles R Hall.
 Born 1862

 In 1911, Michael and Mary were living at 26 Tantallan Road, Balham, where 76 year old Michael was a retired railway officer.

 Mary Frances Ranoe nee Ponting is pictured below (from Ancestry.co.uk)